hantsy/spring7-sandbox/docs/jackson.md

 # An Introduction to Jackson 3 in Spring 7 and Spring Boot 4

-Jackson is the de facto standard for JSON processing in Spring apps.
+Jackson is the defacto standard for JSON processing in Spring apps.
 With Spring 7 and Spring Boot 4, Jackson 3 is now the default — it modernizes the codebase for Java 17+ and also brings some breaking changes.
 Let’s walk through what changed and what you need to do when come to Spring 7 world.

 [!NOTE]
 > Check out the release notes and migration guide: [Jackson-Release-3.0](https://github.com/FasterXML/jackson/wiki/Jackson-Release-3.0) and the [Jackson 3 Migration Guide](https://github.com/FasterXML/jackson/blob/main/jackson3/MIGRATING_TO_JACKSON_3.md).